krijnsent/crypto_vba/readme.md

 - Expand the XLSM file with working examples
 - Better testing
 - Better error handling
-- For historical prices, include https://www.cryptocompare.com/api/
+- For historical prices, include e.g. https://www.cryptocompare.com/api/
 - Build excel functions to get the information directly to a sheet
-- Later: place orders
+- Later: place/cancel orders

 # Done
 - Working examples of several exchanges in the example file